SoftUni-Internal/interactive-content/EN/08-Design-Patterns-and-Best-Practices/02-common-design-patterns.md

 When the observer, no longer needs to receive updates from the subject it can be **detached** (removed from the subject's collection).

 ## When to use
-- when you have a class that needs to be monitored by other classes in the program and they need to be aware of any changes in its state.
+When you have a class that needs to be monitored by other classes in the program and they need to be aware of any changes in its state.
 An example of this would be on sites like YouTube where you can subscribe to other users, your account would be added to their subscribers and each time they upload a new video, you would be notified, in effect making your account an Observer.

 [/slide]